okuramasafumi/alba/README.md

 #### Filtering attributes with `select`

-`select` takes two parameters, the name of an attribute and the value of an attribute.
+`select` takes two or three parameters, the name of an attribute, the value of an attribute and the attribute object (`Alba::Association`, for example).
 If it returns false that attribute is rejected.

 ```ruby
 class Foo